2a: Expressions#

 And even this: Evaluate the literal value 1

-One heuristic you can use to tell if a chunk of code is an expression or not, is to test or imagine it being the last line in a cell; if it yields an output by itself, then it’s an expression.
+One heuristic you can use to tell if a chunk of code is an expression or not is to run it by itself in Python’s interactive “Read, Evaluate, Print Loop” (REPL) mode.
+You can access the REPL in VSCode or in your Terminal or CommandPrompt.
+If the code yields an output when run by itself, it’s an expression.

 Anatomy of an expression#